oven-sh/bun/docs/api/websockets.md

 const socket = new WebSocket("ws://localhost:3000");
 ```

 Bun supports setting custom headers.
-This is a Bun-specific extension of the `WebSocket` standard.
+This is a Bun-specific extension of the `WebSocket` standard. _This will not work in browsers._

 ```ts
 const socket = new WebSocket("ws://localhost:3000", {